antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 if the release has been correctly created.

 At this `link <https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/>`_ you'll find some Jenkins Jobs ready to be started.
-Please start all of the Jenkins jobs whose name start with "RELEASE" and come back in about an hour to see the results for all of them.
+Please start the following Jenkins jobs and come back in about an hour to see the results for all of them.

 1. https://lhcb-jenkins.cern.ch/jenkins/view/LHCbDIRAC/job/RELEASE__pylint_unit/